gulamhus/SampleBridges-MILLanD2023/README.md

 # SampleBridges-MILLanD2023
-Puplic code to the MICCAI 2023 workshop MILLanD submission: Using Training Samples as Transitive Information Bridges in Predicted 4D MRI
+This is the code to the MICCAI 2023 workshop MILLanD paper: "Using Training Samples as Transitive Information Bridges in Predicted 4D MRI" https://link.springer.com/chapter/10.1007/978-3-031-44917-8_23

 Train a model
 ==================